 Dashcams, short for Dashboard Cameras, are small cameras typically attached to – you guessed it – the dashboard of your car.
 These little devices were created to aid in protecting your car, and typically face the road in front of you.
 They’re particularly useful in providing evidence in the event of a car accident.

 These cameras come with a wide variety of options and levels of functionality.
 Some are wired and use a microSD card, where your captured videos are stored.
 They plug into your vehicle’s USB outlets for power, and can continually record as you’re driving.
-If the SD card gets full, older recordings are erased and new videos replace it.
+If the SD card gets full, older recordings are erased and new videos replace them.

 Still, other dashcams are wireless, use a Wi-fi connection to your phone, and can be placed inside or outside of your vehicle.
 Some are designed to be placed in such a way that no one even knows they’re in the car – great for catching thieves red-handed.